Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 Pending Legislation

-Would authorize the use of unmanned aircraft systems to assist in locating and recovering deceased big game animals.
+Use of unmanned aircraft authorization to assist in location and recovering deceased big game

 Last action: January 30, 2025

-Would authorize the use of unmanned aircraft systems to assist in locating and recovering deceased big game animals.
-Requires a report on use of UAS for this purpose.
+Use of unmanned aircraft authorized to assist in locating and recovering deceased big game, and report required

 Last action: February 25, 2026

-Would provide appropriation to support medical supply delivery using small unmanned aircraft systems.
+Would appropriate funding to support medical supply delivery projects using small unmanned aircraft systems.
+Part of broader innovation in emergency medical response and remote area resupply.

 Last action: April 10, 2025

-Would provide funding to support medical supply delivery by small unmanned aircraft systems.
+Funding provided to support medical supply delivery by small unmanned aircraft, and money appropriated

 Last action: April 30, 2025